chromium/chromium/chrome/browser/ui/views/autofill/popup/README.md

    * An example of usage is the Autocomplete suggestion with a "Delete" button
 * [`CreatePopupRowView()`](https://source.chromium.org/chromium/chromium/src/+/main:chrome/browser/ui/views/autofill/popup/popup_row_factory_utils.h): Row construction method.
    * It is the entry point for creating rows of different types.
-Based on the suggestion (mostly its `PopupItemId`) it instantiates a row class and its content view.
+Based on the suggestion (mostly its `SuggestionType`) it instantiates a row class and its content view.

 ## Adding new popup content

-There are currently about ~30 different `PopupItemId`s, that correspond to a different type of popup row.
+There are currently about ~30 different `SuggestionType`s, that correspond to a different type of popup row.
 When a new type is added and it cannot be properly processed by `CreatePopupRowView()`, use the following steps to support it by the popup UI:
 * Create a new factory method for `PopupRowContentView` (or even for `PopupRowView` if needed, e.g. `CreateAutocompleteRowWithDeleteButton()`), e.g. `CreatePasswordPopupRowContentView()` in [popup_row_factory_utils.cc](https://source.chromium.org/chromium/chromium/src/+/main:chrome/browser/ui/views/autofill/popup/popup_row_factory_utils.cc).